hanweicone/code-docs-during-study-in-vanier-colledge/system analysis/midterm.md

 on.
 During a break, approach the person, thank him or her for their insightful comments, and ask them to help you make sure that others also participate.
-### Encouraging noncontributors.
-Drawing out people
+### Encouraging noncontributors
-who have participated very little is challenging because you want to bring them into the conversation so that they will contribute again.
+Drawing out people who have participated very little is challenging because you want to bring them into the conversation so that they will contribute again.
 The best approach is to ask a direct factual question that you are certain